Blog

 Gender

 Men have increased hemoglobin levels compared to women.
-The male hormone, testosterone, has a stimulatory effect on the bone marrow leading to the production of more RBCs and hemoglobin.
+The male hormone, testosterone, has a stimulatory effect on the bone marrow, leading to the production of more RBCs and hemoglobin.

 Diet

-Can poor diet cause anemia?
+Can a poor diet cause anemia?

 A diet that lacks iron is a leading cause of anemia.
-Iron is needed to form hemoglobin and its deficiency can hamper the production of RBCs.
+Iron is needed to form hemoglobin, and its deficiency can hamper the production of RBCs.

-Consuming foods that are rich in iron, like red meat, poultry, seafood, dark leafy vegetables, and iron-fortified cereals helps increase iron in the blood.
+Consuming foods that are rich in iron, like red meat, poultry, seafood, dark leafy vegetables, and iron-fortified cereals, helps increase iron in the blood.

 Folic acid is another B-complex vitamin needed to make RBCs.
 Green leafy vegetables, dried beans, sprouts, peanuts, broccoli, and bananas are some folate-rich foods.